1. CAN Driver

 Sends message (frame) defined by “frame” argument to all outgoing edges connected to given ends (“qends”) with additional flags “flags2add”.
 Argument “src_edge” defined optional source edge for echo detection.

-Once initialized (can_chip structure allocated and obtained), the device can be registered into /dev namespace by can_bus_register() function.
+Once initialized (can_chip structure allocated and obtained from a controller specific function), the device can be registered into /dev namespace by can_bus_register() function.

 CALLING SEQUENCE: